 Top Answers to Kafka Interview Questions

-- Topic – It is the bunch of similar kind of messages
+- Topic: It is a bunch of similar kinds of messages.

-- Brokers – this is the place where the issued messages are stored
+- Broker: This is the place where the issued messages are stored.

 4. What is Kafka?

 Kafka is a message divider project coded in Scala.
-Kafka is originally developed by LinkedIn and developed as an open sourced in early 2011.
-The purpose of the project is to achieve the best stand for conducting the real-time statistics nourishment.
+Kafka was originally developed by LinkedIn as an open-source project in early 2011.
+The purpose of the project was to achieve the best stand for conducting the real-time statistics nourishment.

-5. Why do you think the replications are dangerous in Kafka?
+5. Why do you think the replications to be dangerous in Kafka?

-Duplication assures that issued messages which are available are absorbed in the case of any appliance mistake, plan fault or recurrent software promotions.
+Duplication assures that the issued messages available are absorbed in the case of any appliance mistake, plan fault, or recurrent software promotions.

-6. What major role a Kafka Producer API plays?
+6. What major role does a Kafka Producer API play?

-It is responsible for covering the two producers- kafka.producer.SyncProducer and the kafka.producer.async.AsyncProducer.
-The main aim is to disclose all the producer performance through a single API to the clients.
+It is responsible for covering two producers: kafka.producer.SyncProducer and kafka.producer.async.AsyncProducer.
+Kafka Producer API mainly provides all producer performance to its clients through a single API.

-Its role is to specify the target divider of the memo, within the producer.
+Its role is to specify the target divider of the memo within the producer.
 Usually, a hash-oriented divider concludes the divider ID according to the given factors.
-Consumers also use the tailored Partitions.
+Consumers also use tailored partitions.

 9. Inside the manufacturer, when does the QueueFullException emerge?

-QueueFullException naturally happens when the manufacturer tries to propel communications at a speed which Broker can’t grip.
-Consumers need to insert sufficient brokers to collectively grip the amplified load since the Producer doesn’t block.
+QueueFullException naturally happens when the manufacturer tries to propel communications at a speed which a broker can’t grip.
+Consumers need to insert sufficient brokers to collectively grip the amplified load since the producer doesn’t block.

-A cluster contains multiple brokers since it is a distributed system.
-Topic in the system will get divided into multiple partitions and each broker store one or more of those partitions so that multiple producers and consumers can publish and retrieve messages at the same time.
+In Kafka, a cluster contains multiple brokers since it is a distributed system.
+Topic in the system will get divided into multiple partitions, and each broker stores one or more of those partitions so that multiple producers and consumers can publish and retrieve messages at the same time.

 12. How to start a Kafka server?